beckym223/manual_work/E6_long_edited.md

 early 1980s.
 The Unfinished Agenda.
-Despite the pro- gress made in 1986, the federal income tax in
-TABLE 5-CHANGES IN INDIVIDUAL AND CORPORATE
-INCOME TAX LIABILITIES UNDER THE TAX REFORM
-ACT OF 1986, BY POPULATION PERCENTILE, 1988
-Percent Change in
-Federal Individual Total
-Population and Corporate Federal
-Percentilea Income Taxesb Taxes lst decile -44 -16
-2nd decile - 32 -11
-3rd decile -24 -10
-4th decile -16 - 7
-5th decile -12 -6
-6th decile - 8 -4
-7th decile - 7 - 4
-8th decile - 6 - 3
-9th decile - 6 - 4
-10th decile + 3 + 2
-Top 5 Percent +4 +3
-Top 1 Percent + 5 + 5
-Source: Brookings MERGE file.  aThe classification is by a comprehensive definition of income, including imputed rent and corporate earn- ings allocated to stockholders, whether distributed or not.
-'Assumes the corporate tax is on capital in general. the United States falls considerably short of the comprehensive income target.40 I assume that we shall continue to tax capital gains on
+Despite the pro- gress made in 1986, the federal income tax in the United States falls considerably short of the comprehensive income target.40 I assume that we shall continue to tax capital gains on